Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Experiments

 \section{Experiments}

-In this section, we briefly present the experiment setup and discuss primarily the results from two investment universes.
+In this section, we briefly present the experiment setup and primarily discuss the results from two investment universes.
 The full experiment details and results for all universes are in the Appendix.

 \textbf{Data.} We have three datasets corresponding to the North American (NA), Emerging Markets (EM), and European (EU) investment universes, each containing up to $\sim1,000$ stocks.
-Each entry in these datasets consists of the date, the stock identifier, a vector of quantitative factors, and the stock’s monthly forward return relative to that date.
 We use company-level financial news data provided by a commercial data vendor.
 In the Appendix, Table~\ref{tab:factors_categories} and ~\ref{tab:news_categories} list main categories of factors and news in our data, while Table~\ref{tab:data_size} presents the statistics of training, validation, and testing data.

-\textbf{Baselines.} For a fair comparison, we employ the encoder-only LLM, DeBERTa~\cite{he2021debertav3}, across our fusion learning methods, mixture models, and all LLM-based baselines. \underline{Universe} refers to a portfolio that equally weights all stocks in the investment universe. \underline{Factors Alone} represents a dense neural network solely on quantitative factors~\cite{chen2024deep}.
-Note that for a fair comparison, the mixture model's factor-based prediction component adopts the same model structure as this baseline. \underline{News Alone} utilizes only news by employing a prediction layer on the news representations generated by an LLM~\cite{guo2024fine}. \underline{FININ} develops a factors-based attention to weight newsflow representations before jointly passing both through a prediction layer~\cite{wang2024modeling}.
+\textbf{Baselines.} For a fair comparison, we employ the encoder-only LLM, DeBERTa~\cite{he2021debertav3}, across our fusion learning methods, mixture models, and all LLM-based baselines. \underline{\textit{Universe}} refers to a portfolio that equally weights all stocks in the investment universe. \underline{\textit{Factors Alone}} represents a dense neural network solely on quantitative factors~\cite{chen2024deep}.
+Note that for a fair comparison, the mixture model's factor-based prediction component adopts the same model structure as this baseline. \underline{\textit{News Alone}} utilizes only news by employing a prediction layer on the news representations generated by an LLM~\cite{guo2024fine}. \underline{\textit{FININ}} develops a factors-based attention to weight newsflow representations before jointly passing both through a prediction layer~\cite{wang2024modeling}.

 \textbf{Setup.} For training, we use the one-month forward return as the target variable, as the subsequent backtest focuses on monthly rebalanced portfolios.
 After training, the model is evaluated on the testing period without retraining in a rolling manner.
 The testing period covers 2023 and 2024 for mitigating potential memorization bias in LLMs~\cite{rahimikia2024r, levy2024caution, lopez2025memorization} (with explanations in the Appendix).
+For fine-tuning, we applied Low-Rank Adaptation (LoRA) to all layers of DeBERTa~\cite{hu2021lora,ding2023parameter, rasley2020deepspeed}.